J. B. Danquah-Adu

-Joseph Boakye Danquah Adu (2 July 1965 – 9 February 2016), was a Ghanaian chartered accountant and politician from a prominent political family.
+Joseph Boakye Danquah Adu (2 July 1965 – 9 February 2016), was a Ghanaian chartered accountant and politician.
 He was a member of the Parliament of Ghana for the New Patriotic Party between 2005 and 2009, and once more from 2013 until his death.

 Early life

 JB Danquah Adu was born on 2 July 1965 at Old Tafo in the Eastern Region of Ghana.
-His grandfather, J. B. Danquah after whom he was named, was instrumental in Ghana's struggles for independence, a member of a group of politicians nicknamed the Big Six, and later an opponent of Kwame Nkrumah, Ghana's first prime minister and president.
+His grandfather, J. B. Danquah after whom he was named, played a role in Ghana's struggles for independence, a member of a group of politicians nicknamed the Big Six, and later an opponent of Kwame Nkrumah, Ghana's first prime minister and president.
 The name Danquah is sometimes spelt as Dankwa.
 His secondary school education was at the Presbyterian Boys' Senior High School at Legon.

 Personal life

 He was married and had two children.

 Life in politics

 He joined Ghana's parliament when he won a seat in the Ghana's general elections in 2004 to represent Abuakwa North.
 He was appointed as Deputy Minister for Women and Children's Affairs by the John Agyekum Kufuor administration.
 He lost the seat to, Samuel Kwadwo Amoako, a member of his own party, the New Patriotic Party in the 2008 general elections.
 He however won it back in the 2012 general elections by beating the National Democratic Congress's Victor Smith.
 He was a member of both the Special Budgets Committee and the Trade, Industry and Tourism Committee in Ghana's 5th parliament of the 4th Republic.